-As at August 31, 2019, the Company had the following compensation warrants outstanding:

-- 288,000 compensation warrants with an exercise price of \$0.15 per common share, which are exercisable until November 3, 2019; and - ii.
-132,000 compensation warrants with an exercise price of \$0.15 per common share, which are exercisable until December 22, 2019.
+As at November 30, 2019, the Company had 132,000 compensation warrants with an exercise price of \$0.15 per common share and were exercisable until December 22, 2019.
+These compensation warrants expired subsequent to the end of the Quarter.